akka/akka-http/docs/src/main/paradox/client-side/connection-level.md

 Java
 :  @@snip [HttpClientExampleDocTest.java]($test$/java/docs/http/javadsl/HttpClientExampleDocTest.java) { #outgoing-connection-example }

-Apart from the host name and port the @scala[`Http().outgoingConnection(...)`]@java[`Http.get(system).outgoingConnection(...)`] method also allows you to specify socket options and a number of configuration settings for the connection.
+In addition to the host name and port the builder @apidoc[OutgoingConnectionBuilder] returned by @scala[`Http().connectionTo(...)`]@java[`Http.get(system).connectionTo(...)`] method also allows you to specify additional properties and as the final step deciding which protocol to use (HTTP/1, HTTP/1 over TLS, HTTP/2 over TLS or HTTP/2 with prior knowledge over a plaintext connection).

-Note that no connection is attempted until the returned flow is actually materialized!
+No connection is attempted until the returned flow is actually materialized!
 If the flow is materialized several times then several independent connections will be opened (one per materialization).
 If the connection attempt fails, for whatever reason, the materialized flow will be immediately terminated with a respective exception.